cbcrg/tcoffee/docs/tcoffee_manual.rst

 -The comparison is made on the unrooted trees

-T: Fraction of the branches conserved between the two trees.
+-T: Fraction of the branches conserved between the two trees.
 This is obtained by considering the split induced by each branch and by checking whether that split is found in both trees

-W: Fraction of the branches conserved between the two trees.
+-W: Fraction of the branches conserved between the two trees.
 Each branch is weighted with MIN the minimum number of leaf on its left or right (Number leaf left, Number leaf Right)

-L: Fraction of branch length difference between the two considered trees.
+-L: Fraction of branch length difference between the two considered trees.

-The last portion of the output contains a tree where distances have been replaced by the number of leaf under the considered node
+-The last portion of the output contains a tree where distances have been replaced by the number of leaf under the considered node

-Positive values (i.e. 2, 5) indicate a node common to both trees and correspond to MIN.
+-Positive values (i.e. 2, 5) indicate a node common to both trees and correspond to MIN.

-Negative values indicate a node found in tree1 but not in tree2
+-Negative values indicate a node found in tree1 but not in tree2

-The higher this value, the deeper the node.
+-The higher this value, the deeper the node.

 You can extract this tree for further usage by typing: